abhchand/vanilla-tree-viewer/README.md

 The default styling for `VanillaTreeViewer` is based off the look and feel of [Sublime Text](https://www.sublimetext.com/).

-`VanillaTreeViewer` does not provide a programmatic way to customize the component itself, but if you really need to customize the look and feel further you can override [the CSS](https://cdn.jsdelivr.net/gh/abhchand/vanilla-tree-viewer@1.0.0-beta.7/dist/main.min.css) for the `VanillaTreeViewer` component at your discretion.
+`VanillaTreeViewer` does not provide a programmatic way to customize the component itself, however you  are free to customize the look and feel as needed by overriding [the CSS](https://cdn.jsdelivr.net/gh/abhchand/vanilla-tree-viewer@1.0.0-beta.7/dist/main.min.css) for the `VanillaTreeViewer` component.

-* All CSS classes begin with `.vanilla-tree-viewer*`
+* All top-level CSS classes begin with `.vanilla-tree-viewer*`
 * Please be aware that the default styling utilizes [media queries](https://www.w3schools.com/css/css_rwd_mediaqueries.asp) to apply styling at different screen widths.

 # <a name="development"></a>Development